The Private Reserve Office.

 - Are the allocation ranges hard thresholds?

 - Directionally yes.
-The $250K floor at Foundation Reserve preserves the minimum scale at which the architectural treatment is the same eight-section brief at full depth.
+The $250K floor at Foundation Reserve preserves the minimum scale at which the architectural treatment is the same brief at full depth.
 The upper boundaries reflect where the work meaningfully changes — a $5M family reserve involves governance and continuity questions that a $1M strategic reserve does not.
 Edge cases are handled case-by-case.

 - Is the Office a registered investment adviser or fiduciary?